olimorris/onedarkpro.nvim/README.md

 ### Configuring colors

-> :bangbang: See the [helpers](#rainbow-helpers) section for information on how to darken, lighten and brighten colors
+> ‼️ See the [helpers](#rainbow-helpers) section for information on how to darken, lighten and brighten colors

 A theme has a palette of 13 core colors alongside many additional ones which are used for menus and git diffs for example.
 These colors can be found in the [themes](https://github.com/olimorris/onedarkpro.nvim/tree/main/lua/onedarkpro/themes).